PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: PrometheusFree Framework

-This paper utilizes balanced output partitions presented in \cite{balanced_output} for concurrently detecting thermal fault injection attacks.
-It is originally designed to concurrently detect hardware faults such as single event upsets in neural networks operating for safety-critical digital systems.
-This paper proposes that this technique can be utilized for detecting thermal fault injection attacks on analog SPAAs.
+This paper utilizes the balanced output partition technique proposed in \cite{balanced_output} for concurrently detecting laser fault injection attacks.
+While originally designed to concurrently detect hardware faults such as single event upsets in neural networks employed in safety-critical digital systems, this paper explores the efficacy of this technique for detecting laser fault injection attacks on analog SPAAs.
 Balanced output partitions are designed to embed a balance checksum in deep neural networks.
-This paper adds an additional node with fixed weights in each layer as shown in Fig.~\ref{fig:checksum}.
-The first half edges have a $+1$ weight value while the second half edges have a $-1$ weight value.
-If the checksum result exceeds a predetermined threshold, it is judged that the ONN is attacked.
-We assume the checksum for this additional node can be performed by a CMOS coprocessor.
+This technique adds an additional node with fixed weights in each layer as shown in Fig.~\ref{fig:checksum}.
+Half of the edges have a positive unit weight value while the other half have a negative unit weight value.
+The weights are trained to minimize its checksum toward zero.
+In the inference phase, it is deemed that the ONN is being attacked if the checksum result exceeds a predetermined threshold.
+The lightweight checksum operation for this additional node is performed by a CMOS coprocessor.
 No additional hardware is required for optical circuits.
+Our thorough evaluation shows the latency time for the checksum calculation to be considerably smaller compared to the inference latency time of ONNs under practical device parameters.

-In this paper, we implement this method into the output layer as shown in Fig.~\ref{fig:training}.
-Figure~\ref{fig:training} shows the training architecture.
-We omit the ``Reduce Precision" and the ``Noise" layers in the original ``DAC" and ``ADC" layers to boost up the training speed in Fig.~\ref{fig:analoglayer}.
-Weights and biases are quantized with 4~bits.
-The detail of the inference phase is described in Sect.~\ref{sec:wdm}.
+In this paper, we incorporate this method into an analog layer as shown in Fig.~\ref{fig:training}, which shows the training architecture.
+The training architecture has two branches.
+While the upper branch is used to train the checksums, the lower counterpart focuses on enhancing the inference capability and the robustness of the model.
+We omit the ``Reduce precision" and the ``Noise" layers in the original ``DAC" and ``ADC" layers in Fig.~\ref{fig:analoglayer} to boost the training speed, except for the noise layer on the input side of the lower branch.
+The ``Noise'' layer on the lower branch is retained to give the model robustness, as inspired by \textit{Safelight}~\cite{safelight}.